9 Unique Spots in Gothenburg (Göteborg), Sweden

 Road safety Sweden/your country

-Originally, already in the 1600s, the Haga suburb was established outside the city walls by the Swedish Queen Kristina.
+Originally, in the 1600s, the Haga suburb was established outside the city walls by the Swedish Queen Kristina.
 The name Haga comes from the Swedish word ‘hage’, meaning enclosed garden.
-It refers to the idyllic location in the nature, at the time beyond the walls.
+It refers to the idyllic location in nature, at the time beyond the walls.
 You can take a walking tour in Haga old town (affiliate link).

 Skansen, situated in the vibrant Haga district on the hill Risåsberget, is home to the 17th-century fortress Skansen Kronan.